Sarajevo derby: Little derby

 Both the two big Sarajevo clubs have a rivalry with Slavija Sarajevo, a club dominated by Bosnian Serbs in eastern Sarajevo.

-Another football club from Sarajevo was Olimpik; located in the small neighbourhood of Otoka, but their support group was very small.
+Another football club from Sarajevo was Olimpik; located in the neighbourhood of Otoka, but their support group was very small.

 Olimpik's games between its rivals, FK Sarajevo and FK Željezničar, in town were known as the little town derby (Mali gradski derbi).
-After Olimpik were relegated from the Premier League in the 2016–17 season, until the 2020–21 season, the little derby was not hosted.